Serbs: Modern period

-More than half a million Serbs were killed in the territory of Yugoslavia during World War II.
+During World War II, Yugoslavia was invaded in 1941 by the Axis powers and subsequently divided, with Serbia placed under direct German occupation.
 Serbs in occupied Yugoslavia subsequently formed a resistance movement known as the Yugoslav Army in the Homeland, or the Chetniks.
-The Chetniks had the official support of the Allies until 1943, when Allied support shifted to the Communist Yugoslav Partisans, a multi-ethnic force, formed in 1941, which also had a large majority of Serbs in its ranks in the first two years of war.
-Over the entirety of the war, the ethnic composition of the Partisans was 53 percent Serb.
-During the entire course of the WWII in Yugoslavia, 64.1% of all Bosnian Partisans were Serbs.
-Later, after the fall of Italy in September 1943, other ethnic groups joined Partisans in larger numbers.
+The Chetniks had the official support of the Allies until 1943, when Allied support shifted to the Communist Yugoslav Partisans, a multi-ethnic resistance movement, formed in 1941.
+Although Serbs constituted the majority of Yugoslav Partisan fighters in the first two years of the war, other ethnic groups joined in larger numbers after the Italian capitulation in 1943.
+Over the entire course of the war, the ethnic composition of the Yugoslav Partisans was approximately 53 percent Serb.